ahmetaa/fast-dnn/README.md

 	  new File("feature_transform")
 	);

 First file represents the network, second represents the input transformation.
 Second file contains two vectors.
 Each input vector is transformed by adding the first vector and multiplying the second.
-Then padding and binartization is applied.
+Then padding and binarization is applied.

 	network.align(4,16); // pads input to a factor of 4 and hidden layer node counts to a factor of 16 network.saveBinary(new File("dnn.bin"));